Man pulls gun on Popeyes workers in Texas after restaurant sells out of chicken sandwiches

 Breaking News Emails

-A Texas man threatened employees at a Popeyes restaurant with a gun after he was told there were no more chicken sandwiches, police said.
+A man threatened employees at a Popeyes restaurant in Texas with a gun after he was told there were no more chicken sandwiches, police said.

 The incident happened at around 8:45 p.m.
 Monday when a group of about five people went to a Popeyes in Houston to get the buzzed-about fried-chicken sandwich.